 The cause of this specific incident has yet to be determined, but building owners do have an obligation to provide residents with safe living spaces that are free of danger when utilized properly.
 In any instance where a building owner fails to properly construct or maintain a dwelling, that failure to do so can potentially be deemed “negligence” via the litigation process.
 However, the process of determining negligence is extensive.

 To successfully litigate these cases, expert witness testimony is often required.
 These experts need to be fully qualified in their respective fields, respected for their knowledge and expertise in that field, and capable of discussing complex industry standards in clear and concise language while offering their professional insight.
-Matters ranging from building code violations, to construction defects, to standards of care in construction, are all closely reviewed and considered when determining negligence in a construction litigation case.
+Matters ranging from building code violations to construction defects to standards of care in construction, are all closely reviewed and considered when determining negligence in a construction litigation case.

 The Wilmington construction defect injury attorneys at Rhine Law Firm, P.C. have years of experience successfully handling cases in matters relating to construction litigation.
 For information about how our law firm can represent your legal interests, please do not hesitate to contact us.
 We can meet you at our office during business hours, after business hours, on weekends if more convenient, or even come to you if you need us to.
-Contact our firm today to discuss the details of your case during a free, no-obligation consultation.